Most Expensive Bowling Balls 2026: Premium Picks & Comparison

 Bowling is a beloved sport that brings families together and gets friends feuding.
 It has no age limit, and all you need to have is a good swing- well, mostly.
 A good bowling ball also gives you an edge over not just your friendly bowling team, but also during a bowling tournament.
 Whether you’re an amateur or a pro, a good bowling ball is essential.
 If you want to get serious about bowling as a hobby or profession, we have today’s most expensive bowling balls for you to consider.
 They are not just pricey, but the best.
 They are guaranteed to make a statement anywhere you go.

 The brands discussed are Brunswick Quantum Bias, Brunswick Magnitude 055, Brunswick KingPin, Ebonite Choice, Ebonite Verdict, Storm Code x, Storm Intense Fire, Storm Code Red, Hammer Gauntlet Fury, and MOTIV Jackal Ghost.
 These brands offer some of the most expensive bowling balls in the market, but the technology behind them will impress you.
 They are designed to give you premium service and the best that bowling has to offer.
-We picked out ten bowling balls that you should consider buying if you want to be the crème of the crop.
+We picked out ten bowling balls that you should consider buying if you want to be the crème de la crème.
 Most of them are also the top bowling balls for heavy oil lanes.

 Preview